Updated: February 1, 2022

-Visit the posh side of Buenos Aires, the barrio that honors the nickname Paris of South America.
+If you’ve done even only the minimal amount of research into Buenos Aires, you’ll have heard the nickname Paris of South America.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.